Posture Correction: Reduce Your Back Pain

 The Solution: I have my clients perform supersets to save time and increase intensity.
 They will do a hip flexor stretch for 30 seconds on each side.
 Then without rest, my client will perform a set of ten to twenty reps of slow and controlled crunches on a BOSU ball.

 Each repetition should take a total of 10 seconds (count one Mississippi, two Mississippi…) or 5 seconds up and 5 seconds down.
 An alternative for those without a BOSU ball would be 20 to 50 slow and controlled bicycle crunches.
 Do a total of three sets of these exercises.

 2) The Problem: Shoulder Roll

-Tight pecs or chest muscles, which causes the rear deltoids and rhomboids to become weakened.
+Tight pecs or chest muscles, which cause the rear deltoids and rhomboids to become weakened.
 The shoulders roll forward this person’s chest caves in.

 The Solution: You guessed it…a superset!
 This time we will perform a pectoral stretch against a wall for 30 seconds on each side and immediately follow up with a set of fifteen reverse flies with a theraband or cables.

-At the point of maximal contraction (or when the theraband is making contact with you chest), contract your rhomboids by squeezing your scapulae together.
+At the point of maximal contraction (or when the theraband is making contact with your chest), contract your rhomboids by squeezing your scapulae together.
 Three sets will be your goal again.

 3) The Problem: Forward Head

 Your head is stuck in a forward position (anterior head carriage).